Skip to content

 Prerequisites and Basic Requirements

-• Operating System: Debian-based or RHEL-based Linux distributions.
+• Operating System: Debian-based (Debian, Ubuntu) or RHEL-based (CentOS, Rocky Linux, AlmaLinux) distributions.

 FQDN of the Final Panel

-The FastPanel interface is accessible via the following Fully Qualified Domain Name (FQDN):
+The final panel is accessible on the hostkey.in domain using the following Fully Qualified Domain Name (FQDN) format:

 • fastpanel<Server ID>.hostkey.in:443